A Sunday School Teacher's Secret to Keeping Class Fun, Exciting and ON TARGET!

 And guess what?
 In the past forty years, she has inspired so many church members at various congregations across the United States and New Zealand.
-Now here it is years later, and she is with Jesus now, and there are still teachers who are using this curriculum.
+Now here it is years later, and there are still teachers who are using this curriculum.
 AND there are still students running to class with a Bible and their magnifying glasses, eager to see where they will see Jesus next!
 In fact, here is something I only recently heard from someone who recently started using Sleuth for the Truth because she was actually one of the first students who was in one of the first iterations of this teaching method!

 “What a blessing this Bible curriculum has been to our children in our congregation.
 As a full time public teacher and the education coordinator at our church I need a one stop shop for myself and my Bible teachers.
 Our kids get so excited about the point system and have been motivated to learn about the word of God.

 Thank you to the Scripture Scout.” -Kimmie V.